Rate this page:

 Forge is Atlassian's new development platform for building Jira and Confluence Cloud apps.
 We recommend Forge if you plan on building apps for use within your organization.
 Forge is also recommended for developers building their first Atlassian cloud app, or any developers who want less infrastructure and hosting overhead.
-Note that Marketplace distribution is not yet available for Forge apps.

 Atlassian Connect is a framework for building apps for Jira, Confluence, and Bitbucket Cloud.
 We recommend Connect for developers who need to sell their cloud app or integration in the Atlassian Marketplace now or in the near future.
 Connect is also a good option for developers who want complete control over the tech stack and infrastructure, for example, projects that require more control over storage or compute hosting.

 To start building a Connect app, see Getting started with Connect.

 Note that there are a number of frameworks for Connect that make it easier to create apps.
 See Frameworks and tools for details.

 Apps built without Forge or Connect can still access data and create content through the Jira APIs.
 These apps can use OAuth 2.0 (3LO) or OAuth 1.0 (basic auth) to pass information between your app and Confluence, depending on your security needs.
 See the Security section below for more details.